tiansy35/MCS-51-labs/README.md

 # MCS-51 Labs
- C code developed in undergraduate microcontroller labs / small projects (using 8051-compatible MCUs, such as AT89S51 and STC89C52)
+ C code developed in undergraduate microcontroller labs / projects (using 8051-compatible MCUs, such as AT89S51 and STC89C52)

  Development tools: Keil C51